tizoc/shen-batteries/docs/library.md

 Each `<LIBRARY-DIRECTIVE>` is one of:

 - `(loads <TC-OR-FILE> ...)` declares which files to load when requiring this library. `<TC-OR-FILE>` is a string with the name of a file to load, `tc+` to enable type-checking before loading the files that come next, or `tc-` to disable type-checking before loading the files that come next.
 By default, `tc-` is assumed.
 - `(requires <LIBRARY-NAME> ...)` declares the dependencies of this library.
-Each `<LIBRARY-NAME>` is the name of a library.
-Each library named here will be required and activated before loading the files of the library being defined.
+Each `<LIBRARY-NAME>` is the name of a library that will be required and activated before loading the files of the library being defined.
 - `(provides-pattern-handlers <FUNCTION-NAME> ...)` declares any function defined in this library that will be activated to extend the pattern handler when this library is activated.

 ## API